reduxjs/redux/docs/usage/deriving-data-selectors.md

 Similarly, a memoized selector should _never_ use `state => state` as an input!
 That will force the selector to always recalculate.
 :::

-In typical Reselect usage, you write your top-level "input selectors" as plain functions, and use `createSelector` to create memoized selectors that look up nested values:
+In typical Reselect usage, you write your top-level "input selectors" as plain functions, and use `createSelector` to create memoized selectors that calculate derived values:

 ```js
 const state = {